-Join Paul Taggart for an in-depth discussion in this video Planning the shots for you photo essay, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video Planning the shots for you photo essay, part of Learning Photojournalism and Photo Essays.

 - Now that you've made contact with your subject,…it's time to start scheduling and planning your shoot.…What I mean by that is, having a conversation…with your subject about their schedule,…when you can come photograph them,…what locations you're gonna be photographing them at,…and then also, you as a photographer have a schedule.…When you're looking at your shoot day,…there's gonna be times of the day you're gonna want to shoot…depending on your subject's activities,…and times that you won't want to be shooting.…A couple months ago,…I went and photographed a circus in California,…and understanding my subject's schedules was key.…